andreberg/C4D-ChamferMaker-R15/README.markdown

 -----------

 Created by Antosha Marchenko in 2006.
-Updated from the 2006 source code by yours truly.
+Updated and maintained from the 2006 source code by yours truly.

 Copyright
 ---------